sendgrid/docs/content/docs/for-developers/sending-email/automating-subusers.md

   show: true
 ---

-You can utalize the SendGrid API to automate the addition of Subusers to your account.
+You can utilize the SendGrid API to automate the addition of Subusers to your account.
 Use the following ```curl``` examples to add a Subuser using the SendGrid V3.0 API.

 ## 	Prerequisites